 Frequently Asked Questions

-Do I need to preheat my air fryer before making these?
+Do I need to preheat the air fryer before cooking these?

-Yes, it’s a good idea to preheat your air fryer for about 3 to 5 minutes at 400°F before adding the cauliflower.
-Preheating helps the bites start crisping up the moment they hit the basket, which gives you a much better texture overall.
+It’s a good idea to preheat your air fryer to 375F for about 3 minutes before adding the cauliflower.
+Preheating helps the florets start crisping right away, which gives you a better crunch on the outside.

 Air Fryer Buffalo Cauliflower Bites